You have those friends, right? The ones who seem to be running a race every weekend?

 Virtual 5Ks

-These free, weekly 5K events are held in parks worldwide every Saturday.
-The best thing about these parkruns?
-There’s no time limit and everyone’s welcome to walk or run.
+These are free, weekly 5K events are held in parks worldwide every Saturday.
+No time limits, no pressure.
+Everyone’s welcome to walk or run at their own pace.

-Are you ready to lace up your shoes and hit the pavement?
-I’ve got more 5K running tips here in this post: How to run your first 5K: From start to finish, the 5k running guide for absolute beginners
+Ready to lace up your shoes and hit the pavement?
+Check out my 5K running tips ➡️ How to run your first 5K: From start to finish, the 5k running guide for absolute beginners